-If Box 6 is a loss, the owner or partner isn't entitled to a deduction this year.
-If it isn't a loss, continue below.
+If Box 6 is a loss, the owner or partner is not entitled to a deduction this year.
+If it is not a loss, continue below.

 Print the amount from either Box 6 or Box 8, whichever is the lesser, in Box 9 below.
 This is the maximum deduction for the owner or partner.